rottaca/BudgetBook/README.md

 ![](doc/img/example_data_tab1.png)

 ## How to define regular transactions manually as code
-Define a python file and provide the transactions there.
+Sometimes it's better to manually write down your regular expenses by hand.
+That allows you to get rid of irregular expenses and gives you a clearer picture on your regular expenses.

+This can be done by defining the expenses (and earnings) in a python file.
+Below you find a short introduction.
 Take a look at `example_data.py` for more details.
-Here is an example:

 ```python
 # The function needs to be called exactly like this!
 def build_dataset():